12masta/marcinstanekpl-v2/README.md

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into site’s directory and start it up.

     ```shell
-    cd my-blog-starter/
     gatsby develop
     ```